Google rolled out the Maps traffic layer to 10 more countries

-You might take for granted that you can just open Google Maps and see what traffic is like, but that feature sin't available everywhere.
-There are still numerous countries that don't support live traffic, but today ten more of them do.
-Google has updated its support docs to call out the newly supported markets, but not all of them will get the same features.
+You might take for granted that you can just open Google Maps and see what traffic is like, but that feature isn't available everywhere.
+There are still numerous countries that don't have live traffic, but today ten more of them do.
+Google has updated its support docs to call out the newly added markets, but not all of them will get the same features.

-Here are all ten countries that have added support for the traffic layer in Maps.
+Here are all ten countries that now offer the traffic layer in Maps.

 - Bangladesh